sadia-azam89/car-selling-management-system/README.md

 # Car Selling Management System

-This SQL project centers around data retrieval from a comprehensive car database, with a series of queries designed to extract valuable information.
+This My SQL project centers around data retrieval from a comprehensive car database, with a series of queries designed to extract valuable information.
 The dataset is provided in an Excel file and pertains to a system managing records of used cars intended for sale.
 The project description is as follows:

 ## Project Overview